Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Preliminaries and Background

+The concepts of radial planarization and co-separating triple were introduced in \cite{biedl2022computing} by an abstraction of the methods used for testing vertex connectivity of planar graphs \cite{eppstein2002subgraph}.
+These concepts are of vital importance to the present paper, so we re-state these definitions here.

-\subparagraph{Radial Planarization.} The term \textit{radial planarization} refers to the process of planarizing an embedded graph $G$ to obtain $G^\times$, and then inserting a face-vertex inside each face of $G^\times$ that is adjacent to all vertices of $G^\times$ bounding the face.
+\begin{definition}[Radial Planarization] For any drawing of a graph $G$ on the plane, the radial planarization $\Lambda(G)$ is the graph obtained by inserting a face-vertex inside each face of $G^\times$ and making it adjacent to all vertices of $G^\times$ that bound the face. \end{definition}

+(The definition in \cite{biedl2022computing} is slightly more stringent as every incidence of a face with a vertex adds an edge to the corresponding face-vertex, potentially creating parallel edges in $R(G)$.
+For our purposes, the above definition suffices.)
 The subgraph of $\Lambda(G)$ induced by all edges incident to face-vertices is called the \textit{radial graph} of $G$, denoted by $R(G)$.
-Note that $R(G)$ is a simple bipartite graph $(A,B)$, where $A = V(G^\times)$ and $B$ is the set of all face-vertices.
-The \textit{face-distance} between two vertices $u,v \in \Lambda(G)$, denoted by $d_F(u,v)$, is the number of face-vertices on a shortest path between $u$ and $v$ in $R(G)$.
-(This is approximately half the number of vertices on a shortest path in $R(G)$.)
+Note that $R(G)$ is a simple bipartite graph with bipartition $(A,B)$, where $A = V(G^\times)$ and $B$ is the set of all face-vertices.
+The \textit{face-distance} between any two vertices $u,v \in \Lambda(G)$, denoted by $d_F(u,v)$, is the number of face-vertices on a shortest path between $u$ and $v$ in $R(G)$.
 For any subset of vertices $S$ in $\Lambda(G)$, we write $d_F(u,S) = \min_{v \in S}d_F(u,v)$.
-We call a face-vertex $f$ in $\Lambda(G)$ \emph{adjacent} to an edge of $G^\times$ if $f$ and the endpoints of $e$ form a face of $\Lambda(G)$.

-\subparagraph{Co-Separating Triple.} In \cite{biedl2022computing}, the authors defined `co-separating triple' as a vertex-partition $(A,X,B)$ of $\Lambda(G)$ for which $X$ is separates $A$ and $B$ in both $\Lambda(G)$ and $G$.
-We generalize their definition, specifically Condition \ref{C3}, from 1-plane graphs to arbitrary embedded graphs.